 Injera is a spongy, slightly sour flatbread from Ethiopia and Eritrea, considered to be the national dish of these two countries.
-Much like the Indian dosa, it is a “plate”on a plate, with various dishes being piled on it and, using one’s fingers, one breaks off little pieces of the injera to scoop it all up.
+It is a “plate”on a plate, with various dishes being piled on it and, using one’s fingers, one breaks off little pieces of the injera to scoop it all up.

 My Ethiopian culinary introduction began in London when, for a year or so, I had an Ethiopian couple staying next to me.
 We became fast friends and loved cooking with each other; and on the odd occasion when I didn’t have a date (yes, it happened), I’d volunteer to babysit their two boys, as they also ran a small Ethiopian restaurant.

 The traditional Injera batter is made then left to stand for 2-3 days, resulting in a strong, sour smell, much like sourdough but much more pungent.
 My kids absolutely detest it, which is why I use the quick method more often than not.
-It’s only when I’m having a arty that I go down the malodorous route!
+It’s only when I’m having a party or cooking for clients that I go down the malodorous route!

 I’ll give you both methods here.

 Traditionally served with Ethiopian stews, lentils and vegetables.
 Doro Wot (above) is a classic topping, along with farmer’s cheese, some spinach and perhaps another stew and vegetable dish.
 However, this will also go with all manner of curries and Indian sides.

 As seen in the picture above, you place it on a plate and top with whatever you’re serving it with.
 Alternatively, roll and cut at a diagonal to allow diners to help themselves to the roti.